TCM Tongue Analysis vs. Blood Tests: When to Use Each

 - Limitation: Doesn’t detect functional Qi deficiency

-Tongue diagnosis approach:
+Tongue analysis approach:

 - Observes: Pale tongue, tooth marks, thin coating